cs01/gdbgui/docs/RUN.md

 and selecting the `main.rs` file.
 The source code should then appear in the browser and you can click to set breakpoints and run the program.
 Of course, if you want to break in some other file, you can find that in the file browser instead.

-The second niggle is not with `gdbgui` but with the GDB pretty-printing macros that Rust ships with.
+The second difficulty is with the GDB pretty-printing macros that Rust ships with.
 GDB can't find these by default, which makes it print the message

 ```